Jayd-H/AdvancedCourseworkWeeklyAssignments/Week4/README.md

 If you want to do this sort of pointer arithmetic then you need to guarantee the memory layout.
 Arrays are a way to achieve this.
 We’ll look at these later in the module.

 For now, just be careful using pointer arithmetic.
 This time we were lucky and the C++ run time checking detected the error for us.
 You cannot rely on the run time finding more complex errors.

+### Answer
+I edited the functionB code to try and advance the pointer 4 bytes in memory from the location of variable 'b' only to be met by "Run-Time Check Failure #2 - Stack around the variable 'b' was corrupted".
+I expected this to not work but I did not have a reason to really suspect that.
+Now I know that just because we list variables `a`, `b`, and `c` sequentially in our programme, does not guarantee that the compiler places them contiguously in memory.

 ---